Atalanta/cucumber-chef/WIKI.md

 # Prerequsites/Recommendations

-Your `chef-repo` should be setup in a manner as follows:
+Your Chef-Repo should be setup in a manner as follows:

 * Use something like RVM for your ruby with your chef-repo
 * Use something like bundler for your rubygems with your chef-repo